-- you've had a kidney transplant
+- you have had a kidney transplant

 - you have some types of cancer, especially those that affect the bones

-How to prepare for the test
+How should I prepare for the test?

-You need to talk to your doctor to properly understand the results of your test, and to find out what comes next.
+You need to talk to your doctor to understand the results of your test, and to find out what comes next.

-Last reviewed: May 2018
+Last reviewed: October 2022